Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Introduction

-Toward this end, we propose \textsc{BLADE}\footnote{This an apt acronym for an approach that yields \textit{sharp} feature detections, at which points we can \textit{cut} a network to derive feature-specific vector summarizations.}, \textbf{\underline{b}}inary \textbf{\underline{la}}beling via a convolutional \textbf{\underline{de}}composition. \textsc{BLADE} is a decomposition of a single-layer one-dimensional convolutional neural network and a linear layer, as the final layer of a network, that can be trained for sentence-level classification, and then decomposed in a way to produce token-level labels, serving as a maxpool attention-style mechanism.
-This particular set of operations over a CNN and a linear layer yields flexibility in learning and predicting at disparate label resolutions, and as we empirically show across tasks, yields relatively sharp token-level binary detections even when trained at the sentence level, particularly when the input to the layer is a large, imputation-trained model.
-Importantly, this enables a matching and analysis method, which we call \textit{exemplar auditing}, that leverages the strong class conditional ability of \textsc{BLADE} to identify local features of interest, while also taking into account the full sentence when used in conjunction with contextualized embeddings.
-Exemplar auditing provides a means of introspecting inference with respect to training instances, and adds a useful practical property to neural models in some settings: End-users can update a model via local updates to the exemplar database without explicit re-training.
+A model for analyzing a natural language dataset ideally needs some facility for class-conditional feature detection at the word level.
+However, the compositional, high-dimensional nature of language makes feature detection a challenging endeavor, with further empirical complications arising from the need to label at a granularity that is typically more fine-grained than many existing human-annotated datasets.
+We propose and demonstrate that a single-layer, one-dimensional, kernel-width-one max-pooled convolutional neural network and a linear layer, as the final layer of a network, can be trained for document-level classification, and then decomposed in a straightforward way to produce token-level labels.
+This particular set of operations over a CNN and a linear layer yields flexibility in learning and predicting at disparate label resolutions and is efficient and simple to calculate and train.
+It can readily replace the standard final linear layer often used for classification in Transformer models \cite{VaswaniEtAl-2017-Transformer}, adding the properties described here.
+We empirically show across tasks, using datasets that have token-level labels for verification, that it yields surprisingly sharp token-level binary detections even when trained at the document level, when the input to the layer is a large, masked-language-model-trained \textsc{BERT} model \citep{DevlinEtAl-2018-BERT}.